Sofia Richie Rocks Bright Pink Bikini In Steamy Instagram Snap

 Disick is constantly jetting the globe to tropical vacation spots and sharing pictures of his lavish lifestyle online, but the reality television star is also trying to parlay his fame into real business opportunities.
 As he explained on a recent episode of Keeping Up With The Kardashians, he found a new venture in real estate by buying and flipping homes.

-“I’m going to be the buyer, I’m the seller and I’m actually furnishing my own place,” he said (via People magazine).
+“I’m going to be the buyer, I’m the seller and I’m actually furnishing my own place,” he said, via People magazine.
 “I get to finally show the world that I actually do work, not just appearances and social media and events.
-I want to take it one step further, build my own furniture. … Like a modern day Martha Stewart.”
+I want to take it one step further, build my own furniture.
+Like a modern day Martha Stewart.”

 Disick also shared that he’s trying to escape the image that he’s rich and famous simply for being on television and nothing more, and wants the world to see him for his hard work.